 Disposing of a microwave isn’t as simple as tossing it in the trash.
-Even though it looks like a regular household appliance, a microwave contains electronic parts and materials that need special handling.
-Many people are surprised to learn that improper disposal can cause safety issues and environmental harm.
+Even though it looks like a regular kitchen appliance, a microwave contains electronic parts and materials that need special handling.
+Throwing one out incorrectly can create safety issues and environmental harm.

-Most microwaves are replaced because they stop working, feel outdated, or no longer fit during a kitchen remodel or upgrade.
-In apartments and rental properties, microwaves are also commonly left behind after move-outs, creating a problem for tenants and property managers who aren’t sure what to do next.
+Most microwaves get replaced because they stop working, feel outdated, or don’t fit during a kitchen remodel.
+In apartments and rental properties, microwaves are commonly left behind after move-outs, creating headaches for tenants and property managers who aren’t sure what to do next.

 Can You Throw a Microwave in the Trash?